alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-11-23-refuting-opinion-on-shariah-dont-match-with-present-time.md

 title: Refuting those opining that the rulings of Shari'ah do not match with the present time
 hijri: '1442-04-08'
-source: Majmu' Fatawa Shaykh Ibn Baz 4/415
+source: Majmu' Fatawa Shaykh Abdul-Aziz Ibn Baz 4/415
 lang: en
 locale: en
 category: